 <MUMSS>

-- From fiscal year 2024, measurement will begin using unified group indicators (target for fiscal year 2026: below 15%).
+- From fiscal year 2024, measurement began using unified group indicators (target for fiscal year 2026: below 15%).

 ■ Improvement of Work Engagement(Motivation and Enthusiasm for Work)